canjs/canjs/guides/getting-started-tutorial/routing.md

     }
   }
 });
 ```
-Here, we create a `can.route` URL to place into the view template, using
+Here we create a routable URL to place into the view template, using
 `can.route.url`.
 You should always use `can.route.url` when generating routable
 URLs in your application.